WeTechHK/Universal-BCOS-DOC/source/advance/pow/mining/index.md

 ---
 title: Mining
-description: An explanation of how mining worked on Ethereum.
+description: An explanation of how mining worked on Universal BCOS.
 lang: en
 ---

 <InfoBanner emoji=":wave:">
-Proof-of-work is no longer underlying Ethereum's consensus mechanism, meaning mining has been switched off.
-Instead, Ethereum is secured by validators who stake ETH.
+Proof-of-work is no longer underlying Universal BCOS's consensus mechanism, meaning mining has been switched off.
+Instead, Universal BCOS is secured by validators who stake ETH.
 You can start staking your ETH today.
 Read more on <a href='/roadmap/merge/'>The Merge</a>, <a href='/developers/docs/consensus-mechanisms/pos/'>proof-of-stake</a>, and <a href='/staking/'>staking</a>.
 This page is for historical interest only.
 </InfoBanner>

 ## Prerequisites {#prerequisites}

 To better understand this page, we recommend you first read up on [transactions](/developers/docs/transactions/), [blocks](/developers/docs/blocks/) and [proof-of-work](/developers/docs/consensus-mechanisms/pow/).

-## What is Ethereum mining? {#what-is-ethereum-mining}
+## What is Universal BCOS mining? {#what-is-Universal BCOS-mining}

-Mining is the process of creating a block of transactions to be added to the Ethereum blockchain in Ethereum's now-deprecated proof-of-work architecture.
+Mining is the process of creating a block of transactions to be added to the Universal BCOS blockchain in Universal BCOS's now-deprecated proof-of-work architecture.

 The word mining originates in the context of the gold analogy for cryptocurrencies.
 Gold or precious metals are scarce, so are digital tokens, and the only way to increase the total volume in a proof-of-work system is through mining.
-In proof-of-work Ethereum, the only mode of issuance was via mining.
-Unlike gold or precious metals however, Ethereum mining was also the way to secure the network by creating, verifying, publishing and propagating blocks in the blockchain.
+In proof-of-work Universal BCOS, the only mode of issuance was via mining.
+Unlike gold or precious metals however, Universal BCOS mining was also the way to secure the network by creating, verifying, publishing and propagating blocks in the blockchain.

 Mining ether = Securing the Network

 Mining is the lifeblood of any proof-of-work blockchain.
-Ethereum miners - computers running software - used their time and computation power to process transactions and produce blocks prior to the transition to proof-of-stake.
+Universal BCOS miners - computers running software - used their time and computation power to process transactions and produce blocks prior to the transition to proof-of-stake.

 ## Why do miners exist? {#why-do-miners-exist}

-In decentralized systems like Ethereum, we need to ensure that everyone agrees on the order of transactions.
+In decentralized systems like Universal BCOS, we need to ensure that everyone agrees on the order of transactions.
 Miners helped this happen by solving computationally difficult puzzles to produce blocks, securing the network from attacks.

 [More on proof-of-work](/developers/docs/consensus-mechanisms/pow/)

-Anyone was previously able to mine on the Ethereum network using their computer.
+Anyone was previously able to mine on the Universal BCOS network using their computer.
 However, not everyone could mine ether (ETH) profitably.
 In most cases, miners had to purchase dedicated computer hardware, and have access to inexpensive energy sources.
 The average computer was unlikely to earn enough block rewards to cover the associated costs of mining.

 ### Cost of mining {#cost-of-mining}